paulodietricheng/basys3_Flash_Attention/docs/architecture.md

 # Future steps

 ## V1
-- Design VPU
 - Design Central Control FSM
-- Design DMA that fills the entire SRAM buffer with the matrix tile, which then will be tiled again in a $\text{SA-LINE} \times d$ tile for use of the systolic array.
 - Integrate and test
 - Add UART interface with CPU (For simplicity of testing and debugging)
 - Implement and run on basys.

 ## V2
+- Design DMA that fills the entire SRAM buffer with the matrix tile, which then will be tiled again in a $\text{SA-LINE} \times d$ tile for use of the systolic array.
-- Unify SRAM addressing space
+- Unify SRAM addressing space.
+(Maybe, depends on the tradeoffs to be analysed when integrating with the dma).
-- Change precision from INT8 to BF16

-## V3
+## V3.0
 - Scale from Basys3 to Alveo U50 with PCIe communication and real HBM2 integration, supporting larger models and arrays (from 8x8 to 64x64)

+## V3.1
+- Non-quantized version supporting BF16 format.

 # References
 [1] T. Dao, D. Y. Fu, S. Ermon, A. Rudra, and C. Ré, *FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness*, Advances in Neural Information Processing Systems 35 (NeurIPS 2022), 2022.
 [Online].
 Available: [https://arxiv.org/abs/2205.14135](https://arxiv.org/abs/2205.14135)